jcmcconnel/git-demo/gitDemo.md

 ### `git merge <branch>` or `git rebase <branch>`
 ### `git push`

 In many projects, especially open-source, there is an extra step.
 You would be doing all this with a "fork", which is essentially a clone of the project repository on the remote host for your personal use.
 Once you have a change that you think the project should incorporate, you can open a "Pull Request", often abbreviated as "PR".
-If the Project Owner likes your change, they will run a `pull` against your fork to bring the changes into the official repository.
+If the Project Owner likes your change, they will run a `pull` against your repository to bring the changes into the official repository.

 Hooks
 -----
-One of the features that makes `git` really nice, is that you can trigger system actions in response to events that happen to your repository.
+Another feature that makes `git` really nice, is that you can trigger system actions in response to events that happen to your repository.
 Say for example, you are hosting a local Test webserver for your website on your home network.
 You make changes to your local working copy, and then push to your Test repository: `user@pi:~/repos/homestead.git`